pivotal-cf/docs-gitlab/git.html.md

 You can perform all git actions against your repositories using the registered URL.

-By default this is `https://gitlab.apps.my-pcf.com`
+By default, this is `https://gitlab.apps.my-pcf.com`.

 ## SSH